rkhanra/TechBlog/Readme.md

 3. Dynamic and manual Light mode Dark Mode implementation
 4. User email verification using OTP needed before user creation
 5. User must creat a strong password using alpha numeric and symbol combination
+6. Edit of a existing post
+7. Delete a post upon too much user request that the post containts wrong or vulgar information
+8. Adding mini videos for each post
+9. Adding chatbot to the site

+Approx lines of code written : 6000 and there is others imports as well